Chinese rocket fails after liftoff

 Outside construction sites for high-rise apartments and luxury hotels, billboards advertising unbeatable views of space launches dot palm tree-lined streets throughout the city.

-While entry to the actual space center is strictly controlled by the government, local officials have touted public viewing stations in the city capable of accommodating thousands of space tourists.
+While entry to the actual space center is strictly controlled by the government, local officials have touted public viewing areas in the city capable of accommodating thousands of space tourists.

-State media outlets expressed hope to see Wenchang turn to China's Cape Canaveral, a top tourist attraction in the US state of Florida thanks to two busy space launch centers nearby.
+State media outlets have expressed hope to see Wenchang turn to China's Cape Canaveral, a top tourist attraction in the US state of Florida thanks to two major space launch centers nearby.

-Bilateral cooperation in space programs has been nonexistent since the US Congress in 2011 banned NASA from working with China over national security concerns.
+The "space coast" comparison aside, however, bilateral cooperation in space programs between Washington and Beijing has been nonexistent since the US Congress in 2011 banned NASA from working with China over national security concerns.